-- If it is possible to remove the rubber feet from your grinder, it is recommended to do so.
-They may be reinstalled underneath your mounting board as required. - With some grinders it may be necessary to mount your grinder on a spacer to allow correct height setting as shown in diagram.
+- If your grinder is fitted with rubber feet, these should be removed to ensure correct ongoing alignment, as rubber can compress over time, and they may be reinstalled underneath the mounting board if required. - With some grinders it may be necessary to mount your grinder on a spacer to allow correct height setting as shown in diagram.
 This may be necessary if any part of the jig base interferes with the wheel guards.